electricimp/imp-central-impt/ProductionGuide.md

 The full impt tool commands specification is described in the [impt Commands Manual](./CommandsManual.md).

+**TODO - not completed yet**

+**TODO - this guide should be carefully reviewed and maybe fully re-written by EI**

 Table Of Contents:
 - **TODO**

 ## Involved Entities

-These are the impCentral API entities which are involved into factory and production processes:
+There are several impCentral API entities which are involved into factory and production processes.

 ### Product

 Usually, you need one Product entity for your whole product.
-One Product may include all components for development, testing, factory, production, support of different versions of your product, etc.
+One Product may include all software components needed for development, testing, factory, production, support of different versions of your product, etc.

 You can create Product by [**impt product create**](./CommandsManual.md#product-create) command.

 ### Device Group

-Device Group is, in fact, an entity which encapsulates a particular target and version of your application - a version under development, a version under testing, a factory firmware version, a version for production, etc.
+Device Group is, in fact, an entity which encapsulates a particular software component of your product - an application, a factory firmware.
+Different Device Groups may cover different versions of your software components - a version which is currently under development, a version which is currently under testing, different versions in production, etc. When a new software build (Deployment) is created it is intended to one and only one concrete Device Group.

+Device Group may be of different [types](./CommandsManual.md#device-group-type):
+- *development*, *pre-factory* and *pre-production* types of Device Group are used during [development process](./DevelopmentGuide.md).
+- *factory* and *production* types of Device Group are used during factory and production processes.

+describe the meaning of production DGs - versions...

+factory DG - production target

 ### Deployment